 Let’s say you are a girl that God didn’t give a great metabolism, so you’re a little chunky.
 You have dealt with self-esteem issues in the past and have dealt with bulimia too.

-Now there’s me – the epitome of physical fitness, had no self-esteem issues growing up and can eat a dozen doughnuts with no consequences.
+Now there’s me – the epitome of physical fitness, had no self-esteem issues growing up and eats two dozen doughnuts daily.

 Of the two of us, who do you think she’ll listen to more?
 That would be you.

-In the body of Christ, you might be a hand, I am an elbow, Billy is a toenail, Sally is a pituitary gland.
+In the body of Christ, you might be a hand, Billy is a toenail, Sally is a pituitary gland and I am a belly button.
 We all have different roles.

 So what do we do?